 The College's educational programs lead to knowledge and skills for a stated major.
 Certifications and licenses are generally issued by a public or private entity that may change their requirements for certification or licensure at any time.
-Therefore, the College cannot guarantee that its educational programs will necessarily be sufficient to obtain any certification or license issue by a public or private agency.
+Therefore, the College cannot guarantee that its educational programs will necessarily be sufficient to obtain any certification or license issued by a public or private agency.
 Students should check with the state(s) where they are interested in working to determine certification and licensure requirements for that state.
 We encourage students to pursue certification and licensure and will reimburse students or graduates up to \$500 for the cost of certifications and licenses.
 The institution makes no representation that a student will be able to pass certification or licensing examinations or as to a specific outcome resulting from a student's successfully obtaining or passing a certification or license examination.
-Certification is available for the Medical Assisting programs through the National Certification and Competency Testing organization and the National Healthcareer Association.
+See the disclosure statements that accompany the enrollment agreement.
+Certification is available for the Medical Assisting program through the National Certification and Competency Testing organization and the National Healthcareer Association.
 Certification for Computer programs are available through Prometric in Microsoft, Novell, Cisco, A+, Network +, Server +, Linux +, and Mouse, Security+.
-Business program students may pursue Microsoft Office Specialist Certifications.
-An available certification for Bachelor's level business and accounting programs is Quickbooks.
+Business program students may pursue Microsoft Office Specialist certifications.
+An available certification for Bachelor's level business and accounting programs is QuickBooks.